jmitchell35/holbertonschool-shell/permissions/README.md

 3-new_owner changes the owner of the file hello to the user betty 4-file creates an empty file named hello
-5-execute adds execute permission to the owner of the hello file
+5-execute adds execute permission to the owner of the hello file 6-multiple_permissions changes permissions of the file to execute for owner and group owner, read for other users